Selwyn Lloyd: Suez crisis

-Protocol of Sevres

-The next morning, 23 October, the newspapers were full of stories about the Hungarian uprising.
-At 10am Lloyd reported to a group of senior ministers (not the whole Egypt Committee), then to the Cabinet at 11am.
+The next morning, 23 October, Lloyd reported to a group of senior ministers (not the whole Egypt Committee), then to the Cabinet.
 Eden told the Cabinet that there had been secret talks with Israel in Paris.
 Lloyd told the Cabinet that he was still hoping for a peaceful settlement, but that the French were not interested in a peaceful settlement and that Nasser would retain his interest in the Middle East.
 Eden told that Cabinet that, based on what Lloyd said, and contrary to Eden's comments of 18 October, an Israeli attack on Egypt now seemed less likely.
-Pineau arrived in London that evening.
-He dined with Eden and Lloyd joined them after dinner (he was no more than "a spectator" in his biographer's words as Pineau and Eden reaffirmed their enthusiasm for the plan).
-Pineau outlined Dayan's plan (for Israel to attack Egypt) to Eden.

-Lloyd was in the House of Commons on 24 October, so was not present when the secret Protocol of Sevres was signed.
+Lloyd was in the House of Commons on 24 October, so was not present when the secret Protocol of Sèvres was signed.
 He refused to return to Sevres as he could hardly pretend to be ill again after having just appeared in public.
 In his instructions to Patrick Dean, who went in his place, Lloyd stressed that Britain had not asked Israel to intervene.
 Later that morning Eden informed the Cabinet about the consultation with Pineau the previous evening.
 The objective of any Anglo-French action would be to control the Canal and secondly to topple Nasser.

 The Cabinet further considered the use of force on 24 October.
 After Cabinet, Lloyd recorded his UN Day Broadcast for the BBC, for transmission that evening.
 He then had a tense meeting with Ivone Kirkpatrick and Gladwyn Jebb, who was still angry at being kept in the dark.
 At 11pm Lloyd went to 10 Downing Street to hear Dean's report on the second Sevres meeting.
 Mountbatten (First Sea Lord) also attended.
-The French had produced three copies of a typed document, the Protocol of Sevres.
+The French had produced three copies of a typed document, the Protocol of Sèvres.
 Eden later tried in vain to retrieve the French and Israeli copies to destroy the evidence of collusion.
 On the morning of 25 October Eden told the Cabinet that Israel would attack Egypt after all, but did not tell them about the secret Sevres Protocol.
 The Plan for an Anglo-French invasion was revealed to the Cabinet.
-Lord Salisbury was away ill.
-Butler did not object although Macleod would have backed him had he done so.
-Heathcoat Amory, Minister of Agriculture, warned of the effect on Anglo-American relations.
-The Egypt Committee met four times on 25 and 26 October.
-The Chiefs of Staff knew that the USA had broken French codes and knew of all military preparations.